arjunasuresh3/scharan.github.com/_posts/2011-10-08-richard-stallman--steve-jobs.markdown

 and followed up with [this](http://scripting.com/stories/2011/10/08/stallmanSteve.html).
 And I seem to agree - Stallman was right; and appropriately respectful too.
 Brilliant, well thought out & effectively communicating piece of writing from Dave.

-To relate with the concluding paragraph, it helps to be familiar with Apple's 'Think Different' ad campaign.
+To relate with the concluding paragraph from Stallman, it helps to be familiar with Apple's 'Think Different' ad campaign.
 A transcript of it is here: <http://saicharan.in/blog/2011/10/06/heres-to-the-crazy-ones/>